Daniel-Mietchen/events/3rd-BEXIS-2-User-and-Developer-Conference.md

 * Others includes people and machines
 * Your ideas

+# Dedication

+I dedicate this talk to the memory of my grandfather Werner Mietchen, whose funeral is [taking place the day after](https://github.com/Daniel-Mietchen/events/issues/138).

+# Contact

+- [@EvoMRI](https://twitter.com/EvoMRI)
+- email: daniel.mietchen[@](https://please-do-not-spam.me)virginia.edu
+- ORCID: [0000-0001-9488-1870](http://orcid.org/0000-0001-9488-1870)

 # About

 This page ( https://github.com/Daniel-Mietchen/events/blob/master/3rd-BEXIS-2-User-and-Developer-Conference.md ) hosts a presentation that will be given on 15 June 2017 at 7am UTC.
 It is a contribution to the [3rd BEXIS 2 User and Developer Conference](http://fusion.cs.uni-jena.de/bexis2userdevconf2017/) taking place on 16 June 2017 in Jena, with an associated workshop on June 15.
 BEXIS (also BExIS) stands for "[Biodiversity Exploratories Information System](https://www.bexis.uni-jena.de/)" and is a research environment for managing the entire data life cycle for biodiversity data.

-I dedicate this talk to the memory of my grandfather Werner Mietchen, whose funeral [takes place tomorrow](https://github.com/Daniel-Mietchen/events/issues/138).

-# Contact

-- [@EvoMRI](https://twitter.com/EvoMRI)
-- email: daniel.mietchen[@](https://please-do-not-spam.me)virginia.edu
-- ORCID: [0000-0001-9488-1870](http://orcid.org/0000-0001-9488-1870)